-If companies use processes or substances in their operations that have been shown to be hazardous, [the fund] encourages those companies to develop and implement plans to end the use of those processes or substances.
-Proposals asking companies to report on the safety of their products or operations are covered by the guideline "Reports on social and environmental issues," page 16.
+If companies use processes or substances in their operations that have been shown to be hazardous, we encourage those companies to develop and implement plans to end the use of those processes or substances.
+Proposals asking companies to report on the safety of their products or operations are covered by the guideline "Reports on social and environmental issues," page 17.

-[The fund] will vote for proposals asking boards to establish a committee to examine and report on issues related to product safety, unless doing so would not benefit the company's shareholders or other stakeholders in the long term.
+Vote for proposals asking boards to establish a committee to examine and report on issues related to product safety, unless doing so would not benefit the company's shareholders or other stakeholders in the long term.

-[The fund] will assess proposals to end the use of a process, or the production or sale of a product or substance, on a case-by-case basis.
+We will assess proposals to end the use of a process, or the production or sale of a product or substance, on a case-bycase basis.
 This assessment will include the potential hazards and liabilities associated with the product, substance, or process, existing or prospective regulation of the product, substance, or process and the costs of eliminating it.